Jacob Grimm: Politics

 Jacob Grimm's work tied in strongly with his views on Germany and its culture.
 His work on both fairy tales and philology dealt with the country's origins.
 He wished for a united Germany, and, like his brother, supported the Liberal movement for a constitutional monarchy and civil liberties, as demonstrated by their involvement in the Göttingen Seven protest.
 In the German revolution of 1848, he was elected to the Frankfurt National Parliament.
 The people of Germany had demanded a constitution, so the Parliament, formed of elected members from various German states, met to form one.
 Grimm was selected for the office largely because of his part in the University of Göttingen's refusal to swear to the king of Hanover.
-In Frankfurt he made some speeches and was adamant that the Danish-ruled but German-speaking duchy of Holstein be under German control.
+In Frankfurt, he made some speeches and was adamant that the Danish-ruled but German-speaking duchy of Holstein be under German control.
 Grimm soon became disillusioned with the National Assembly and asked to be released from his duties to return to his studies.

 He was elected to the American Philosophical Society in 1863.

 Death

-Jacob Grimm died on 20 September 1863, in Berlin, Germany from natural causes, at the age of 78.
+Jacob Grimm died on 20 September 1863, in Berlin, Germany from disease, at the age of 78.